Slide show: See how your digestive system works

 When the bolus reaches the lower end of your esophagus, pressure from the food signals a muscular valve — the lower esophageal sphincter — to relax and let the food enter your stomach.

 After entering your stomach, the pie is broken down further.
 With its powerful muscles, the stomach begins churning and mixing the food into smaller and smaller pieces.
-Your digestive glands in your stomach lining produce stomach acid and enzymes, which mix with the food to form a murky semifluid or paste called chyme.
+Your digestive glands in your stomach lining produce stomach acid and enzymes, which mix with the food to form a murky semifluid mass or paste called chyme.

 Pancreas, liver and gallbladder